 - Cook Tofu: Coat the bottom of a large deep pan with the olive oil.
 Over medium/high to high heat cook the tofu for 6-8 minutes or until slightly golden.
 Stir/flip the cubes every minute or so.

 - Add Ingredients & Stir: Add coconut milk, curry paste, snap peas & carrots.
 Stir until combined.
-NOTE: Don’t be alarmed in the coconut milk appears separated or chunky.
+NOTE: Don’t be alarmed if the coconut milk appears separated or chunky right out of the can.
 That is normal!
 It will smooth out once you stir it.

 - Boil & Simmer: Bring the mixture to a boil (a lot of rapid bubbles) and then reduce to a simmer (some slower bubbles).
 Let is simmer for 5-8 minutes or until carrots are cooked through and sauce as thickened slightly.
 Stir occasionally.

 - Soy Sauce: Once done cooking, stir in the soy sauce.

 - Garnish and Serve: Serve with rice and top with red cabbage, cilantro and lime wedges/a squeeze of fresh lime juice.
 Refrigerate leftovers.

 - Calories: 341